leoshimo/vrs/README.md

 VRS keeps each link open, exchanges service snapshots and registration changes, and caches them locally. `find_srv` and `ls_srv` only query that cache;
 they do not contact nodes per call.
-Local registrations win when a service name exists on several nodes, otherwise the last registration observed locally wins.
+The last registration observed locally wins when a service name exists on several nodes.
 Remote `ls_srv` entries include a `:node` string.
 Each side sends a heartbeat every five seconds.
 After fifteen seconds without a valid message, the link is closed and that node's cached services are removed.
 Configured outgoing links keep reconnecting every two seconds.

 To run two nodes on one machine, give each daemon a distinct local socket, node name, and listener port: